-After all a child picks up languages intuitively.
+After all, a child picks up languages intuitively.
 That’s because computers are good at number crunching but are not capable of reading or understanding human language directly.
 For example, when we say, ‘An apple a day keeps you healthy’, how do you teach the computer that ‘Apple’ in this context is a fruit and not the company, 'Apple Inc.'

 A new phase

 One of the popular and new methods is fastText from Facebook.
 These methods make it easy for the computer to compare words based on the context and the meaning.
-Armed with this technique, let’s see if we can now extend this comparison to complete sentences or find similarities between sentences.
+Armed with this technique, let’s see if we can extend this comparison to complete sentences or find similarities between sentences.

-Spacy, a popular open source NLP engine, provides an out-of-the-box feature to find similarity between sentences.
+Spacy, a popular open-source NLP engine, provides an out-of-the-box feature to find similarity between sentences.

 The numbers represent sentence similarity.
-The greater the similarity value, the more similar are the sentences.
+The greater the similarity value, the more similar the sentences are.
 The first two sentences are more similar since a city and country occur in them.
 However, why do we get a 0.65 and 0.55 similarity with the third one?

-The sentences used are: ‘Apple sells iOS smartphones.’ and ‘Google sells Android smartphones.
+The sentences used are: ‘Apple sells iOS smartphones.’ and ‘Google sells Android smartphones.’

 Let’s fool the model by stating something that is not a fact.

 The sentences used are: ‘Apple sells iOS smartphones.’ and ‘Google sells iOS smartphones.’

 The sentences used are: ‘Apple invented iOS.’ and ‘Google bought Android.’

-https://demos.explosion.ai/similarity/?text1=Apple%20invented%20iOS.&text2=Apple%20a%20day%20keeps%20you%20healthy.The sentences used are: ‘Apple invented iOS.’ and ‘Apple a day keeps you healthy.’
+The sentences used are: ‘Apple invented iOS.’ and ‘Apple a day keeps you healthy, as shown in an iOS application.’

-The two models give 0.6 similarity, which is high.The results from the above tests prove that we have a long way to go for coming up with models that can do an acceptable job.By default, Spacy averages the word vectors in a sentence to come up with a sentence level vector or a vector that represents the meaning of the sentence in an n-dimensional vector space.
+By default, most semantic similarity models take an average of the word vectors in a sentence to come up with a sentence-level vector or a vector that represents the meaning of the sentence in an n-dimensional vector space.